Keene State College strongly values the principles of academic honesty. Maintaining academic honesty includes:

-The Academic Honesty Policy shall be reviewed every three (3) years starting in 2009, or more often.
+The Academic Honesty Policy shall be reviewed every three (3) years.
 The Provost or their designee shall propose non-substantive changes as necessary.
 It is the responsibility of the Provost or their designee to ensure that adequate notice of any and all changes is given to the College community.

 As indicated at the outset, the principle of academic integrity is so central to an academic institution that academic dishonesty is one of the most serious offenses in any college and it is one that Keene State College will not tolerate.
 Ignorance about what constitutes academic dishonesty or about the policy of the College will not be considered an acceptable defense, and to that end, efforts will be made to inform students of Keene State’s policy – through discussions at Orientation and in appropriate and through publication in appropriate places (the Catalog and Student Handbook, for instance).
 Any questions about the policy or the procedures may be addressed to the Provost.

 2.)
 Faculty member fills out form that includes the following: